cdonnachie/Labyrinth/README.md

 What is Labyrinth?
 ----------------

-Labyrinth is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Labyrinth uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Labyrinth Core is the name of open source software which enables the use of this currency.
+Labyrinth Core (LAB) is an open source, Bitcoin-derived digital currency which serves as the core of our escrow service.
+Labyrinth Escrow is the platform where multiple parties can transact between each other, under predefined conditions, without the need of trust.
+This is possible due to conditions being set and executed similar to smart contracts.
+The entire transaction validation happens on chain, rendering the usual escrow attacks impractical.

 License
 -------